What are the benefits of a career in neurosurgery?

 Neurosurgeons typically work with a team of highly trained medical professionals, including nurses, physician assistants, and medical technicians.
 They also often collaborate with other specialists such as neurologists, radiologists, and anesthesiologists.

-- What is the most rewarding aspect of being a neurosurgeon?
+What is the most difficult part of a neurosurgeon's job?